The Clorox Company research snapshot

 Munger risk inversion

-The thesis fails if CLX cannot restore market share after ERP disruption, if GOJO adds leverage without enough growth, if raw material and logistics costs keep margins under pressure, or if the leadership transition slows decision-making.
+The thesis fails if CLX cannot restore market share after ERP disruption, if GOJO adds leverage without enough growth, if raw material and energy costs keep margins under pressure, or if the leadership transition slows decision-making.

 Management